 On the other side of the scanner, they came to the internal blast door where Tibbles presented his eye to a monitor for identity scanning and his wrist for RFID identification.
 The massive steel door pinged as the locking bolts released.
 It opened.
 They passed through into the UltraBunker.

 They entered the conference room and took their seats.
 Fricke and Buckminster were already there.
 The nuclear football rested on the floor at Fricke’s feet.

 “Gentlemen,” the president began.
 “Welcome to Plan B.”

 “Yes sir,” Buckminster fawned with the eagerness of a low-ranking sycophant.

-“Shut up, Buck.
+“Shut up, Bucky.
 Your failure is the reason we’re here.”

 “So, what is the plan, sir?” asked Fricke.